7 Taking it to a higher level

-The film and the abundance of courting couples around them had the effect which he had hoped for.
+The film and the couples around them had the effect he had hoped for.
 He helped her to retrieve her ear ring from underneath the seat when the lights came on again.

 “What do you want to do now?”
 Shaun asked as they stood on the pavement outside the Savoy.

 He had spent a small fortune already, but her pride in how well her family were doing had made him feel inferior and he didn’t want to let himself down.
-He intended leaving her to her bus stop, but his lips seemed to have a mind of their own.
+He had intended leaving her for the last bus, but it fell short of the role he was trying to play.

-“How about going to a night club?” he heard himself saying.
+“How about going to a night club?” he heard himself suggesting.
 “You don’t need to be home early, do you?”

 They crossed O’Connell Bridge and turned down Fleet Street.
 The queue outside Sloopy’s was smaller than he had expected, but he had forgotten that most people didn’t go to a night club until the pubs closed.
-He paid the admission and went to put their coats into the cloakroom while she waited.
+He paid the admission and went to put their coats into the cloakroom.

-They stood almost alone looking onto a deserted dance floor and his head throbbed with the deafening volume of the music.
-He quickly checked what remained of the cash he had tucked into his inside pocket to be shocked by how little was left.
+They stood alone looking onto a deserted dance floor.
+He had checked what remained of the cash he had left in his inside pocket and he was shocked.

 He wasn’t about to be the first to get up on the floor and anyway he could already feel drops of sweat on the side of his face due to the poor ventilation.

-“Let’s sit down over here,” he suggested, finding a dark corner as far from the loudspeakers as possible.
+“Let’s sit down over here,” he suggested, finding a dark corner far from the loudspeakers.

 They had only sat down when the waitress approached.

-“What will yis be havin to drink?” she asked in a coarse voice.
+“What will yis be havin to drink?” she asked in a rough unfriendly tone.